TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/9-Rendering-the-output-with-fluid.rst

 Objects cannot be rendered by Fluid directly if they do not have a :php:`__toString()` method.
 The single properties of an object can be accessed with point-notation.
-If Fluid crosses a string like `{blog.title}` it tries to parse it.
+If Fluid crosses a string like `{blog.title}`, it tries to parse it.
 Fluid expects the variable `blog` to be an object.
 Inside of this object it searches for a method named :php:`getTitle()`.
-The name of the method is created by extracting the part after the point, capitalizing the first letter and prefixing it with "get".
-With this the call looks something like this:
+The method's name is created by extracting the part after the point, capitalizing the first letter , and prefixing it with "get".
+With this, the call looks something like this:
 :php:`$blog->getTitle()`.
 The return value will replace `{blog.title}` in the template.
-In the same way `{blog.description}` will be replaced with the description.
+In the same way, `{blog.description}` will be replaced with the description.
 Parsing the point goes recursively.
 That means Fluid can parse a string `{blog.administrator.name}` by calling a method that equals